taspinar/twitterscraper/README.rst

 -  ``-bd`` or ``--begindate`` Set the date from which TwitterScraper should start scraping for your query.
 Format is YYYY-MM-DD.
 The default value is set to 2006-03-21.
+This does not work in combination with ``--user``.

 -  ``-ed`` or ``--enddate`` Set the enddate which TwitterScraper should use to stop scraping for your query.
 Format is YYYY-MM-DD.
 The default value is set to today.
+This does not work in combination with ``--user``.

+-  ``-u`` or ``--user`` Scrapes the tweets from that users profile page.
+   This also includes all retweets by that user.
+See examples below.

 -  ``-p`` or ``--poolsize`` Set the number of parallel processes TwitterScraper should initiate while scraping for your query.
 Default